LYNCH·LLP

 • What is Jacob D Dascomb's overall allowance rate?

 Yes.
-The allowance rate ranges from 85% to 92% across his art units, indicating variation in outcomes by technology area.
+The allowance rate ranges from 85% to 92% across the examiner's art units, reflecting differences in application composition and outcomes by art unit.

-No. Historical allowance rates describe past dispositions and are not predictions of any specific application.
+No. The pooled figures describe past dispositions only and are not predictions of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION